kate-orlova/sitecore-cdp/README.md

 TBC

+# Contribution
+Hope you found this module useful, your contributions and suggestions will be very much appreciated.
+Please submit a pull request.

 # License
 The Sitecore CDP module is released under the MIT license implying that you can modify and use it how you want even for commercial projects.
 Please give it a star if you like it and your experience was positive.